(Last Update: 09/24/2024)

 Box Spring vs. Low-Profile Box Spring:

-A Standard spring offers robust support and elevates your new mattress significantly, which is ideal for traditional bed setups and thinner beds.
+A Standard spring offers robust support and elevates your new mattress significantly, ideal for traditional bed setups and thinner beds.

 Low-profile springs, while providing the same support, are less tall, perfect for most modern mattresses or for those who prefer a lower bed height.